 - Professional writer since 1995.

-- Proficient in software documentation, marketing communications, editing, researching, and blogging.
+- Proficient in software documentation, technical communications, editing, indexing, researching, and blogging.

 - Superior written and oral communication skills.

 - Able to learn new technologies and information quickly.